Where Should Lumbar Support Be On Office Chair - Need Of Support

-Where should lumber support be on office chair!
+Where should lumbar support be on the office chair!

 An ergonomic chair is an essential part of any sit-stand workstation.

 Many of us think about ergonomic office chairs when we are considering whether we will be able to adjust the seat depth, the height of the chair (and keep our feet flat on the ground), or perhaps how heavy the chair will be.

 In fact, lumbar support is one of the most important components of an ergonomic chair.

 In this article, we’ll cover all the lumbar support basics you need to know when you’re optimizing your office chair.

 Let’s get started with ergonomic chairs…

 When we talk about “lumbar support,” what exactly do we mean?